How Do I Make My Challenger Space Center Mission Reservation?

 Several mission options are available at the Challenger Space Center Arizona.
 Missions have been developed to fit different age groups.

-For the 2010-2011 school year Simulated Missions will be offered for the following grade levels:
+Simulated Missions are offered for the following grade levels:

 - Rendezvous with a Comet 5th – 6th